DaltonCarter/Crystal-Technology-Mod/README.txt

 CRYSTAL TECHNOLOGY MOD
 -------------------------------------------

+NOTICE: THis MOD is being Migrated to 1.20.1.
+I haven't decided if I will finish both versions.

 The Short and sweet of this mod is that it is a combination of some of my favorite sci-fi technologies and my own original Sci-fi technologies.